robrogers3/Laracastle/readme.md

 ## Why Laracastle?

 [Castle.io](https:/castle.io) is not terribly difficult to integrate, but it does take some work.

-With this package,  you can integrate [castle.io](https:/castle.io) services within minutes instead of hours.
+With this package,  you can integrate [castle.io](https:/castle.io) services within minutes instead of hours or even days.

-## How It (Laracastle) Works?

-Laracastle hooks into several events dispatched by Laravel related to the user authentication processes.
-Like: Logging In, Logging Out, and Resetting Passwords.
-Most important is the Login Event.

-When the Login Event is fired, Lacastle makes a realtime request to [castle.io](https:/castle.io) to determine if the request looks 'fishy' or 'kosher'.
-And depending on the level of fishiness, it can either Allow the login, Challenge the login, or Deny the Login.

-If the Login is allowed, then Laracastle proceeds as per usual.

-If the Login is challenged, then we either ask the user reconfrim their email address or ask them to login again.
-(See [config](#Configuration) )

-If the Login is denied, then we disallow Login, and Laravel will take over to lock the account for a specified duration.
-[Learn more about throttling requests](https://laravel.com/docs/6.x/authentication#login-throttling) on Laravel.com.

 ## Installation